LKField/mdef/docs/term1/landing.md

 We had the pleasure of having a class visit from Nadya Peek, the director of the [Machine Agency](https://depts.washington.edu/machines/){:target="_blank"} research group at the University of Washington in the department of Human-Centered Design and Engineering (HCDE).
 She spoke with us about her research over the years building machines and shared some of the work of the PhD students in her lab as well.

 Her work was inspiring and exciting.
-I was particularly intersted in the [Jubilee Project](https://jubilee3d.com/index.php?title=Main_Page){:target="_blank"} which is a "extensible multi-tool motion platform" used for automation projects including tool swtiching without a person needing to change the tool.
+I was particularly interested in the [Jubilee Project](https://jubilee3d.com/index.php?title=Main_Page){:target="_blank"} which is a "extensible multi-tool motion platform" used for automation projects including tool switching without a person needing to change the tool.
 I also found her work on the [Cardboard Machine Kit](https://dl.acm.org/doi/pdf/10.1145/3025453.3025491){:target="_blank"} exciting and look forward to our forecasted MDEF module on cardboard machines.

 | Images from Dr. Peek's slides | |
 | ----------- | --------------------- |